disruptive-technologies/python-client/docs/index.rst

 Welcome!
 ========
-This is the Python 3 wrapper for the Disruptive Technologies REST API.
+This is the Disruptive Technologies Python 3 API.
+It is an extension of our `REST API <https://developer.disruptive-technologies.com/api>`_ with added quality-of-life features, making interacting with our services even easier.

 Installation
 ------------